vatanMN/tatedrez-game/README.md

 ---
 # Delivery
-Fork this repository or clone this repository and create a new one into your github account to share it with us.
+* Fork this repository or clone this repository and create a new one into your github account and share the repository with the users "shanickgauthier" and "juanblasco" or make it public.
+* Use Unity 2021.3.21
+* Build Android .apk and upload it to the repository.
 Good luck!